Camillo Ruini: Biography

-Ruini was born in Sassuolo, Emilia Romagna.
+Ruini was born in Sassuolo, Emilia Romagna, on 19 February 1931.
 After studying at the Pontifical Gregorian University in Rome, he obtained a licentiate degrees in philosophy and in sacred theology.
 He was ordained to the priesthood on 8 December 1954 by Archbishop Luigi Traglia.
 He taught philosophy at the diocesan seminary in Emilia Romagna from 1957 to 1968.
 From 1958 to 1966 he served as chaplain to university students and from 1966 to 1970 he served as a delegate for Azione Cattolica.
 From 1968 to 1986, he taught dogmatic theology at the Studio Teologico Interdiocesano of Modena-Reggio Emilia-Carpi-Guastalla, where he was also headmaster from 1968 to 1977.

 On 16 May 1983, Pope John Paul II named him auxiliary bishop of Reggio Emilia and titular bishop of Nefta.

 He was consecrated a bishop by Bishop Gilberto Baroni on 29 June.
 As vice president of the Preparatory Committee, he contributed to the realization of the Ecclesial Convention of Loreto (1985), which has become a reference point in the dialogue between the Church and Italian society following their difficult relationship of the 1960s and 1970s.

-In June 1986 Pope John Paul named him secretary-general of the Italian bishops conference.
+In June 1986, Pope John Paul named him secretary-general of the Italian bishops conference.
 From 1988 to 2011 he was a consultor of the Congregation for Bishops.

-In January 1991 he was named auxiliary bishop and pro-vicar general for the Diocese of Rome.
-In March 1991 he became president of the Italian bishops conference.
+On 17 January 1991, Ruini was named auxiliary bishop and pro-vicar general for the Diocese of Rome.
+On 17 March 1991 he became pro-president of the Italian bishops conference.
 He was made Cardinal-Priest of Sant'Agnese fuori le mura on 28 June 1991 and named Vicar General of the Diocese of Rome and archpriest of the Basilica di San Giovanni in Laterano on 1 July 1991.
 He was also grand chancellor of the Lateran University and the Pontifical John Paul II Institute for Studies on Marriage and Family.

-From 29 December 1992 to 2 May 1996, he was president of the Peregrinatio ad Petri Sedem, which promoted pilgrimages to Rome.
+On 29 December 1992, Ruini became president of the Peregrinatio ad Petri Sedem, which promotes pilgrimages to Rome.
+He remained in this role until 2 May 1996.
 Ruini was also a member of the Congregation for Bishops, the Pontifical Council for the Laity, the Administration of the Patrimony of the Holy See, and the Council of Cardinals for the Study of Organizational and Economic Affairs of the Holy See.
 Ruini was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.

-On 17 March 2010 the Vatican formed a commission to look into the phenomenon of Medjugorje, Bosnia-Herzegovina, where six young people have said they have had visions of Mary since the early 1980s.
+On 17 March 2010, the Vatican formed a commission to look into the phenomenon of Medjugorje, Bosnia-Herzegovina, where six young people have said they have had visions of Mary since the early 1980s.
 Ruini was its president.
 In January 2014 the commission submitted its findings to the Congregation for the Doctrine of the Faith.

-Ruini was instrumental in the production of a documentary film of the life of Pope John Paul II.